-According to the 2011 Inclusive Education Policy, inclusive education is defined as a process of change, within which schools recognize the diversity and different educational needs of all children as well as of all members of the school community.
+According to the 2011 Inclusive Education Policy, inclusive education is defined as a process of change, within which schools recognize the diversity and different education needs of all children and all members of the school community.
 Inclusive education does not admit any discrimination or segregation on grounds of gender, geographical location, economic background, level of ability, religious beliefs, impairment or disability.

 Special education needs

-As defined in the 2011 Inclusive Education Policy, students with special learning needs are those learners who are not developing to their full educational potential or are at risk of not being able to follow the Cook Islands curriculum.
-In particular, children with special educational needs are learners with sensorial impairments (auditory or visual), intellectual impairments (ranging from Cognitive delay to Gifted students), physical impairments, learner with behavioural differences and/or with communication differences, students with chronic health ailments or injuries, and children and youth with multiple disabilities.
-Students whose results are academically below their peers or who are geographically isolated are considered at risk.
+As defined in the 2011 Inclusive Education Policy, students with special learning needs are those learners who are not developing to their full education potential or are at risk of not being able to follow the Cook Islands curriculum.
+In particular, children with special education needs include learners with sensorial impairments (auditory or visual), intellectual impairments (ranging from those with cognitive delay to gifted students), physical impairments, behavioural differences and/or communication differences, chronic health ailments or injuries, or multiple disabilities.
+Students whose results are academically below their peers’ or who are geographically isolated are considered at risk.

-The 2011 Inclusive Education policy ensures that all school-aged children are educated with their peers in mainstream Early Childhood Education (ECE) centers, primary and secondary schools.
-No learner is expected to be exempted from school due to their ability or lack of capacity.
+The 2011 Inclusive Education Policy ensures that all school-aged children are educated with their peers in mainstream early childhood education centres, primary and secondary schools.
+No learner is to be exempted from school due to ability or lack of capacity.
 School principals are encouraged to organize tailored programmes catering for children’s individual learning needs.
-Schools are required to have intervention plans, including monitoring, evaluation and review of special needs and/or at risk students’ progress.
+Schools are required to have intervention plans, including monitoring, evaluation and review of special needs and/or at-risk students’ progress.

-In the country, there are 30 schools, of which 12 are established on the permanently populated islands.
+There are 30 schools in the country, of which 12 are established on the permanently populated islands.
 Most schools are public with the exception of five church and three private schools.

 So-called satellite schools have been established in isolated villages in small islands to offer early education, while older students commute to larger schools in a more central location on a daily basis.

-There are education institutions providing education for adults, such as the Creative Centre that functions as a private school for the education and rehabilitation of people with a medium to high level of disability.
+There are education institutions providing education for adults, such as the Creative Centre, which functions as a private school for the education and rehabilitation of people with a medium to high level of disability.

 Early identification, screening and assessment

-To ensure an accurate identification of special needs, the 2011 Inclusive Education Policy aims to implement a regular assessment across all schooling years.
-Procedures for the early assessment and identification were expected to be implemented at pre-school level by multi-professional teams, consisting of health and education experts.
-It calls for formulating a memorandum of understanding between the Ministry of Education and the Ministry of Health to regulate the sharing of resources and of the personnel involved in the identification, assessment and diagnostic tests and processes.
+To ensure accurate identification of special needs, the 2011 Inclusive Education Policy aims to implement a regular assessment across all schooling years.
+Procedures for early assessment and identification were expected to be implemented at preschool level by multiprofessional teams of health and education experts.
+The policy calls for formulating a memorandum of understanding between the Ministry of Education and the Ministry of Health to regulate the sharing of resources and of the personnel involved in the identification, assessment and diagnostic tests and processes.

-The 1964 Constitution of the Cook Islands, as amended din 2004, prohibits any discrimination on grounds of race, national origin, colour, religion, opinion, belief, or sex (art.
+The 1964 Constitution of the Cook Islands, as amended in 2004, prohibits any discrimination on grounds of race, national origin, colour, religion, opinion, belief or sex (Art.
 64.1), but it does not explicitly recognize the right to education to all.
-The 2012 Education Act lays the legal foundations of the education system.
-It ensures that everyone is treated with dignity, respect and understanding, consistent with the Convention on the Right of the Child, the Convention on the Elimination of all Forms of Discrimination against Women, and the Convention on the Rights of Persons with Disability (art.
-3(f)).
-The act lays down the right to education for every resident in the country, and admits exceptions for children with special needs who have not developed their potentials or are at risk of not achieving the curriculum objectives due to learning or behavioral difficulties (art.
-24.1(4)).
-As part of the Learning for Life - Cook Islands Education Master Plan 2008-2023, the 2016 Equity, Access and Participation Policy, expected to be reviewed in 2019, also reaffirms the right to access to and participation in “quality, appropriate and timely educational experiences”, regardless of social, cultural, economic, intellectual or physical status.
+The 2012 Education Act lays down the legal foundations of the education system.
+It ensures that everyone is treated with dignity, respect and understanding, consistent with the Convention on the Right of the Child, the Convention on the Elimination of all Forms of Discrimination Against Women, and the Convention on the Rights of Persons with Disabilities (Art.
+3[f]).
+The act lays down the right to education for every resident in the country and admits exceptions for children with special needs who have not developed their potentials or are at risk of not achieving the curriculum objectives due to learning or behavioural difficulties (Art.
+24.1).
+As part of the 2008–23 education master plan, the 2016 Equity, Access and Participation Policy also reaffirmed the right to access to and participation in ‘quality, appropriate and timely educational experiences’, regardless of social, cultural, economic, intellectual or physical status.

-Acknowledging that certain children might be marginalized and/or segregated within and by the system, the 2011 Inclusive Education Policy introduced a new education system based on inclusiveness and the special educational needs of some categories of learners, overcoming the approach endorsed by the 2002 Special Needs Education Policy.
+Acknowledging that certain children might be marginalized and/or segregated within and by the system, the 2011 Inclusive Education Policy introduced a new education system based on inclusiveness and the special education needs of some categories of learners, overriding the approach endorsed by the 2002 Special Needs Education Policy.
 The latter had rather a narrower view, only focusing on students with disabilities.
-The new Policy aims to create a fair and equitable school system based on acceptance and achieving beneficial education for all.
+The 2011 policy aims to create a fair and equitable school system based on acceptance and achieving beneficial education for all.

 The 2008 Disability Act regulates the rights of persons with disabilities, defining the group and containing non-discrimination provisions in general and related to employment.
-It does not contain specific reference to education, but the regulation of educational institutions accessibility.
-The need to address education building accessibility was also reiterated in the 2016 Equity, Access and Participation Policy.
+It does not contain specific reference to education but does address the regulation of educational institutions’ accessibility.
+The need to address education buildings’ accessibility was also reiterated in the 2016 Equity, Access and Participation Policy.